 Symptoms of Diastasis Symphysis Pubis or Dysfunctional Symphysis Pubis

-I started to notice other things.
+I started to notice other things — there are a few symptoms of SPD

-- A weird “electric” feeling pain in the middle of my pelvis (which I knew was my symphysis pubis)
+- A weird “electric” feeling pain in the middle of my pelvis (which I knew was my symphysis pubis).

 - A nerve pain that ran down the inner part of my thigh (I had always felt sciatic pain run down the back of my thigh, and this felt weird — more “electric”)